RookieHua/RHTitleView/README.md

     [self.view addSubview:self.titleView];
 ```

-# others
+# Others

-i am just a rookie,and this demo has a lot of to improve.i'll improve next.
+I am just a rookie,and this demo has a lot of to improve.I'll improve next.
 > contact me:
  you can send email to [15298772286@163.com]()